-The role of occupational therapists in mental health service provision is longstanding and a core area of practice for occupational therapists dating back to the beginning of the profession.
-Occupational therapists work across the spectrum of mental illness, providing services to people with mild, moderate and severe mental health conditions.
-They deliver services to people with relatively common conditions such as anxiety disorders, as well as more severe conditions that require targeted interventions, such as psychosis and trauma-related disorders.
+Occupational therapists are a core part of the Australian mental health workforce.
+Occupational therapists work across the spectrum of mental illness, providing early intervention, prevention, and treatment services to people with mild, moderate and severe mental health conditions.
+They deliver services to people with relatively common conditions such as anxiety disorders, as well as more severe conditions which require targeted interventions, such as psychosis and trauma-related disorders.

 Relevant Submissions and Correspondence

 The future of occupational therapy and mental health in Australia

 The Thinking Ahead: Mental Health project was established to ensure OTA is supporting mental health occupational therapists effectively.